dalmo1991/superflexPy/doc/index.rst

   to the model;

-- the elements of the framework are declared and initialized through a Python script, without the need of long and complicated setup text files;
+- the elements of the framework are declared and initialized through a Python script;

 - all the elements of the framework are objects with built-in functionalities for handling parameters and states, routing the fluxes, and solving common structures present in conceptual models (e.g. reservoirs, lag functions, etc.);

-- the mathematical model is separated from the numerical model, allowing for testing different numerical methods for solving differential equations;
+- the numerical implementation is separated from the conceptual model, allowing for testing different numerical methods for solving differential equations;

-- the framework can be run at any level of complexity, from a single bucket to an entire river network;
+- the framework can be run at multiple level of complexity, from a single bucket to an entire river network;

-- the framework is easy interface with other Python modules for calibration and uncertainty analysis; we will provide an interface to common frameworks.
+- the framework can be easily interfaced with other Python modules for calibration and uncertainty analysis.

 Team
 ----